james-munday/james-munday.github.io/docs/about.markdown

 permalink: /about/
 ---

 This page will be for details about myself.
-Hello.